The Trucker’s Guide to Understanding Credit

-Whether you’re looking to financing a new or used commercial truck or thinking about getting a loan for your business, the credit world can seem overwhelming.
+Whether you’re looking to finance a new or used commercial truck or thinking about getting a loan for your business, the lending world can seem overwhelming.
 A lot of drivers want to get their business needs and want to be organized in a fast efficient way.
-The spider web that credit, loans, financing, good credit, bad credit create can be tough to sort through.
+The spider web that loans, financing, and credit create can be tough to sort through.
 In the worst situation, you could find yourself stuck in a bad spot with things like high-interest rates or big fat declines.
 Learn more with this guide to understanding credit

 Truckers have enough going on.
-To make your life easier, we have made an easy to understand guide to understanding the basics of credit.
-This will get you familiar with the most common terms and concepts from the credit and financing world you’ll need to know.
+To make your life easier, we have made an easy to understand guide.
+This will get you familiar with the most common terms and concepts from the financing world you’ll need to know.

 There are four different types of credit that can be borrowed: